apostrophecms/docs/docs/reference/server-events.md

 ### `addBodyData`

 **Not intended for project use.**  Triggered just before a body data object is added to a request prior to rendering a page.
-A module's `getBrowserData` or `enableBrowserData` are better places to work on this data in project code.
+A module's `getBrowserData` and `enableBrowserData` are better places to work on this data in project code.

 #### Parameters